hackorama/hermosa/tracker/README.md

 When scaling out to multiple server instances if there is no shared cache layer individual nodes can calculate hit rate which can be combined in a map reduce fashion.

+### Memory/Disk Storage

+As we can see in the different implementations approaches above depending on how you want to use the hit counter you can use in memory store for counter rate for smaller time period which can be aggregated for other time periods.

+When using memory based solution the design should make sure fixed memory usage by leveraging moving window streaming approaches and/or probabilistic data structures like bloom filters if minor affect on accuracy can be tolerated.

+In memory store can be extended across instances across nodes by using a shared in memory cache.

+If the hit counter is used as part of an extensive click stream analytics then storing them into a time series style distributed data store or data late or data warehouse can then be analysed for any time slices using batch jobs to get much more click stream insight that just a simple hit counter.

+In addition using stream processor pipeline can get real time click stream analytics without waiting for batch aggregation analytics data.

+When using disk based storage for analytics, the storage can be optimised by purge policies based on purge policies after analytics are done and/or compression and long term archiving storage strategies.